-Today is Secondary Breast Cancer Awareness Day.
-Emma has recorded a series of video blogs about living with breast cancer.
+To mark Secondary Breast Cancer Awareness Day on 13 October, we shared Emma's series of video blogs about living with breast cancer.

 Emma Young is 39 and lives in Hemel Hempstead.
 She was diagnosed with breast cancer in 2014, but just five days later, she got the devastating news it was secondary breast cancer, as it had spread to her bones.